RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Updated dnsmasq to 2.65 (backported from 3.0.0.4.334)
    - CHANGED: Enabled additional optimizations for openssl and openvpn for a significant performance gain
+   - CHANGED: Reverted wireless driver to build 220 (RT-AC66U only)
    - FIXED: Added missing badblocks program
    - FIXED: Timing issues under IE where resolved device names would not display on certain pages (such as the Sysinfo page)